jarupxx/renRename/README.md

 This program can be serialized from 000, 001~ to 001, 002~.

+## How to use

+renRename.py C:\path

+## Notes
+Different from the order of names in Explorer.

 This program will fail if there are subfolders under subfolders.
-## how to use

-renRename.py C:\path